pebakery/pebakery-docs/Commands/INI/IniRead.md

 ## Remarks

-PEBakery will optimize multiple `IniRead` in a row to single command.
+PEBakery will optimize multiple `IniRead` commands in a row into a single read command.

 ## Example